KrashKart/nus-cuesports-bot/docs/commands.md

 ### end_poll
 Usage: ```/end_poll```

-Manually ends the poll in the ```RECRE_GROUP```.
+Manually ends the poll in the ```RECRE_GROUP``` and initiates confirmation.
 If more than one poll exists, ends the earliest poll established in the group.
-Note that unlike the automated ```end_poll```, confirmation is not automated here.

 ### confirmation
 Usage: ```/confirmation```

 Manually sends confirmation information to all polled members, and sends a compilation of those members to the ```ADMIN_GROUP``` for payment tracking.
-This command is still a W.I.P.

 ### unconfirm
 Usage: ```/unconfirm <user name>```